timfarkas/EvolutionSim/README.md

 - population bottlenecks
 - seasonal variation of reproductive advantage

 For the purposes of our implementation, we assumed haploid, asexual reproduction.
-For simplicity, we did not model clonal interference dynamics, however, the code was designed to allow easy
+For simplicity, we did not model clonal interference dynamics, however, the code was designed to allow easy extension in this direction if needed in the future.

 ### Context